Keshwanth/Keshwanth_analyticsavenue/Power BI/Marketting Analytics/readme.md

   - Monthly trend of impressions, reach, and results
   - Overall funnel: impressions → reach → clicks → link clicks → results
   - Share of results by age group
   - Top 10 cities by results

+These visuals together give a full view of campaign performance, efficiency, funnel drop‑offs, and audience/geography behavior.

 ---